arkzuse/DSA-Notes/Absolute difference of each pair.md

 Time complexity: $\Theta(nlogn)$
 Space complexity: $\Theta(n)$

-# time and space optimized
+# time and space optimise
 Sorting is still necessary.
 Last element will never be subtracted but will be added $n - 1$ times similarly first element will be subtracted $n - 1$ times but not added, similarly $i$th element will be added $i$ times and subtracted $n - 1 - i$ times.